Monday August 23, 2021

 The Command and General Staff College opened Academic Year 2020 with the International Flag Ceremony for Command and General Staff Officer’s Course 2020 on Aug.
 5 at 9:30.
 The ceremony features posting of the national colors of 89 nations that make up this year's International Military Student cohort.

-This year’s 114 International Military Students, some countries have multiple participants, include the first officer from Fiji to attend the course.
+The 114 International Military Students, some countries have multiple participants, includes the first officer from Fiji to attend the course.
 The Republic of Fiji is in the South Pacific.
 It is an archipelago of more than 300 islands famed for rugged landscapes, palm-lined beaches and coral reefs with clear lagoons.
 Its major islands, Viti Levu and Vanua Levu, contain most of the population of more than 900,000.
 Viti Levu is home to the capital, Suva.

 International military education at Fort Leavenworth began in 1894.
 Since then, more than 8,000 International Military Students from 166 countries have attended classes alongside their United States counterparts.
 CGSC’s international graduates have been extremely successful in their military careers.
 Nearly half achieve general officer rank.